Brush Up on Winter Safety for Kids in the Adirondacks

 Garnet Hill Lodge offers options for both activity and relaxation.
 Spend the day exploring the cross-country ski and snowshoe trail network, then retreat to the cozy Log House to warm up by the fire.
 Ski passes are included with overnight stays!
 Learn More »

-- Young kids shouldn't play outside alone in winter; kids under 8 should be supervised by an adult
+- Remember supervision - kids under 8 should always be supervised by an adult

 - Avoid playing around roads, fences, and open water

-- Watch out for roofs with snow and dangling icicles
+- Watch out for dangling icicles from roofs

 Brush Up on Downhill Skiing & Snowboarding Safety